JuanBrotenelle/Weather-App/README.md

 # test - weather app on vue js

-i just want to know how vue js works. i think it is powerful framework.
+i just would like to know how vue js works. i think it is powerful framework.

 | Command    | Description               |
 |---------   |------------               |